 Size: 2.0 million acres

-Description: Lolo National Forest is located between the Continental Divide and the Bitterroot Mountains.
-This national forest and the Rattlesnake Wilderness are just minutes from downtown Missoula.
-The Lolo is a high diversity forest ranging from wet bottoms to high alpine peaks consisting of patchwork quilts of vegetation and a wide range of wildlife species.
+Description: The Lolo National Forest lies between the Continental Divide and the Bitterroot Mountains.
+This national forest and the Rattlesnake Wilderness within it are just minutes from downtown Missoula.
+The Lolo is a high-diversity forest, ranging from wet bottoms to high alpine peaks and consisting of patchwork quilts of vegetation and a wide range of wildlife species.
 Water is plentiful and Rock Creek is considered one of the best trout steams in western Montana.
-This national forest provides access to four Wilderness areas, the Rattlesnake and Welcome Creek close to Missoula, portions of the Scapegoat Wilderness and the Selway-Bitterroot Wilderness.
+This national forest provides access to four Wilderness areas: the Rattlesnake and Welcome Creek close to Missoula, as well as portions of the Scapegoat Wilderness and the Selway-Bitterroot Wilderness.